erikolvera/password_generator/README.md

 • Numbers (0–9) <br />
 • Special characters (!@#$%^&*()-_) <br />

-It also checks for valid input, making sure the user enters a number between 1 and 16 — not zero, not negative, and not too long.
+It also checks for valid input, making sure the user enters a number between 1 and 16; cannot be 0 or negative.
 Once a valid length is entered, the program instantly builds and displays a password using Python’s random module.